Estimation and Inference in Boundary Discontinuity Designs: Distance-Based Methods: Identification and Interpretation

 for all $\bx\in\B$. \end{thm}

-This identification theorem is established by representing $\theta_{t,\bx}(r)$ as a sequence of abstract integrals over submanifolds near $\B$, that is, over level sets of a shrinking tubular (generated by $\d(\cdot)$ and) covering the assignment boundary \citep[see, e.g.,][for theoretical background]{federer2014geometric}.
-Without restricting the data generating process, the assignment boundary, and the distance function, the parameters $\lim_{r\to0}\theta_{t,\bx}(r)$ and $\mu_t(\bx)$ need not agree.
-This identification result is new to the literature.
-For related continuity-based identification results in RD designs see \cite{Hahn-Todd-vanderKlaauw_2001_ECMA} in one-dimensional score settings, \cite{Papay-Willett-Murnane_2011_JoE}, \cite{Reardon-Robinson_2012_JREE}, and \cite{Keele-Titiunik_2015_PA} in multi-score settings, and \cite{Cattaneo-Keele-Titiunik-VazquezBare_2016_JOP} in multi-cutoff settings.
+This identification result is obtained by representing $\theta_{t,\bx}(r)$ as a sequence of integrals over submanifolds near $\bx\in\B$, that is, over level sets of shrinking spheres generated by the distance function $\d(\cdot, \bx)$.
+Without restrictions on the data generating process, the geometry of the assignment boundary, and the distance function, the limits $\lim_{r\to0}\theta_{t,\bx}(r)$ and $\mu_t(\bx)$ need not coincide.